 When it comes to grooming, you’ll be happy to hear that the Maltichon is not a high maintenance pooch.
 However, they will still require a bit more effort than your average mixed breed pooch.
 Their grooming routine should include regular brushing to prevent their fine hair from matting and tangling, as well as an occasional bath.
 Additionally, your pretty pup might have tear staining you’ll need to clean up with a special solution.
 Of course, all these needs can be solved by some occasional visits to the pet grooming salon.
 This takes care of the brushing and hair-cutting, and can also get rid of tear staining.
 Of course, grooming salons can be pricey if visited often!
 Luckily, Maltichon requires only the basics of grooming needs, so you can space out your visits and save a few dollars in the process!

 Maltichon puppies are the personification of cuteness.
-These tiny, white, fluffy babies will melt your heart in an instant, but it doesn’t mean you should spoil your puppy rotten.
+These tiny, white, fluffy babies will melt your heart in an instant, but it doesn’t mean you should spoil your puppy rotten or cuddle them to no end.
 Early socialization and training will ensure that your cute and cuddly puppy grows up to be a well-behaved, happy dog.
 Remember that moderation is key.
 Too much indulging will make your puppy hard to control and near-impossible to train properly.
 So try and resist the cuteness.
 An occasional stern command and some early training will get you a long way, and ensure that your Maltichon grows into a model pet.
 There’s always room for cuddling and just a tad bit of spoiling nonetheless – no worries!
+What is more, the cuteness of Maltichon puppies will be especially attractive to overly eager children.
+Try to avoid large crowds and to control the ever-playful kids.
+This can scare a tiny puppy, and leave them fearful of handling and human attention.
+So be wary of crowds in those early puppy days.